 It begins with one body.

-A pair of medical examiners find themselves battling a dead man who won’t stay dead.
+In California, medical examiners Luis and Charlene discover a dead man who won’t stay dead.

 It spreads quickly.

-In a Midwestern trailer park, an African American teenage girl and a Muslim immigrant battle newly-risen friends and family.
+In a Midwestern trailer park, Greer, a Black teenager, and Fadi, a Muslim immigrant, battle newly-risen friends and family.
 On a US aircraft carrier, living sailors hide from dead ones while a fanatic preaches the gospel of a new religion of death.

 At a cable news station, a surviving anchor keeps broadcasting, not knowing if anyone is watching, while his undead colleagues try to devour him.
-In DC, an autistic federal employee charts the outbreak, preserving data for a future that may never come.
+In DC, Etta, an autistic federal employee, charts the outbreak, preserving data for a future that may never come.

 We think we know how this story ends.